Remek-P/Remigiusz_Piotrowski_Home_Budget/README.md

 Technologies used:
 React,
 React Router v5,
-SCSS
-Babel
-Webpack
+SCSS,
+Babel,
+Webpack,
-Material UI
+Material UI,
-Google Fonts
+Google Fonts,
+FontAwesome icons.

 Details:
 I have added several hardcoded transactions, but they can be easily deleted or modified.